Systemmatrix555/PM566/week7/README.md

     ##                                 1                                 1
     ##           institute of biomedical          institute of biomedicine
     ##                                 1                                 1
-    ##         institute of chiropractic            institute of education
+    ##        institute of biostructures         institute of chiropractic
     ##                                 1                                 1
+    ##            institute of education                institute of emory
+    ##                                 1                                 2
-    ##                institute of emory        institute of environmental
+    ##        institute of environmental         institute of epidemiology
-    ##                                 2                                 3
+    ##                                 3                                 1
-    ##         institute of epidemiology              institute of harvard
+    ##               institute of global              institute of harvard
     ##                                 1                                 2
     ##               institute of health                institute of liver
     ##                                 5                                 2